thoughtspot/cs_tools/docs/cs-tools/scriptability/README.md

     *__This tool uses private API calls!__ These could change with any version update and break the provided functionality.*

+    *__The mapping file format has changed from 1.4 to 2.0.__  Any existing mapping files will need to be converted to the new format.*

 ## Overview

 This tool allows user to simplify and automate the export and import of ThoughtSpot TML from and to the same or different instances.